radiocartographyenthusiast/Kinglet/README.md

 Developed on Raspberry Pi Zero W, intended for all Raspberry Pi and \*nix machines <br>
 0.1 <b>Fermented Meatloaf</b> <br>
-For Pi0W it requires a the Re4son-Pi-Kernel to allow the onboard wifi to be put into monitor mode. <br> This is included starting with the version 0.1 image release, after having recompiled kernel version 5.15.34 on my Pi0W <br>
+For Pi0W it requires a the Re4son-Pi-Kernel to allow the onboard wifi to be put into monitor mode. <br> This is included starting with the version 0.1 image release, the image is built on top of a kali slim image I generated using their build scripts <br>
  <br>
 Your choice between Airodump and Sparrow-Wifi for main monitor source <br>
 Support for a secondary wireless interface, used by Falcon/Airodump in conjunction with Sparrow-WiFi <br>